cockroachdb/docs/v20.1/admin-ui-overview.md

 [Database Details](admin-ui-databases-page.html) | View details about the system and user databases in the cluster.
 [Statements Details](admin-ui-statements-page.html) | Identify frequently executed or high latency [SQL statements](sql-statements.html)
 [Jobs Details](admin-ui-jobs-page.html) | View details of jobs running in the cluster.
 [Advanced Debugging Pages](admin-ui-debug-pages.html) | View advanced monitoring and troubleshooting reports.

-The Admin UI also provides details about the way data is **Distributed**, the state of specific **Queues**, and metrics for **Slow Queries**, but these details are largely internal and intended for use by CockroachDB developers.
+These include details about data distribution, the state of specific queues, and slow query metrics.
+These details are largely intended for use by CockroachDB developers.

 ## Admin UI access